 Called the “most unique” name for a stadium in college sports, Sprankle-Sprandel Stadium was named in 1976 for a pair of Albion College athletic and academic legends: Dale Sprankle, who won 23 MIAA championships in four sports over a 26-year span as a teacher, coach, and athletic director; and Walter Sprandel, a championship coach in track and basketball while at Olivet and Albion, and later Albion’s dean of students for parts of two decades.

-Sprankle-Sprandel Stadium has been transformed with a $1.1-million project that included the installation of artificial turf on the football field and a new running surface on Elkin Isaac Track as well as field lighting to expand the hours the facility can be used for practice and competition.
+Sprankle-Sprandel Stadium has received a number of upgrades in recent years.
+A project that included the installation of artificial turf on the football field and a new running surface on Elkin Isaac Track was completed in 2001, field lighting to expand the hours the facility can be used for practice and competition was added in 2012, and a scoreboard with video capability was added in 2014.

 The football field is named in honor of legendary football coaches Pete Schmidt and Morley Fraser.
 Schmidt amassed a 104-27-4 record at Albion along with nine league titles and the 1994 NCAA Division III national championship.
 Albion won five MIAA championships and compiled an 81-41-1 record under Fraser’s guidance.